schierlm/private-iota-testnet/README.md

     mvn package

+In case you are on Windows and your build process freezes at that point, this may be caused by a bug in Maven when repacking the signed BouncyCastle jar file.
+To work around it, you can open `%USERPROFILE%\.m2\repository\org\bouncycastle\bcprov-jdk15on\1.58\bcprov-jdk15on-1.58.jar` with a zip program and remove the signature files inside its `META-INF` directory (they are not needed for iota or iri to work), then rebuild.

 Now it is time to build your own Snapshot.
 First decide how you want to split the 2 779 530 283 277 761 available IOTA to addresses, and which of them should belong to the same wallet.

 Then start the interactive process: